Opposition Platform – For Life: 2019 parliamentary election and 2020 local elections

 In the 2019 Ukrainian parliamentary election the party won 37 seats (13.05% of the total votes) on the nationwide party list and 6 constituency seats.
 11.4% of the party's elected deputies were women.

 In the October 2020 Ukrainian local elections Opposition Platform – For Life took third place with 11.75% of all votes being cast to the party.
 (The highest number of seats in the election was won by Servant of the People with 17.59% of local deputies nominated in the election by this party.
 Second place was for Fatherland with 12.39%.)
 The party was successful in South and Eastern Ukraine, although the local parties of city mayors (in particular in Odesa, Mykolaiv and Sloviansk) cost them support compared with its predecessor Opposition Bloc in the 2015 Ukrainian local elections.
 Oleksandr Popov, former head of the Kyiv City State Administration, was a candidate for Mayor of Kyiv nominated by OPFL.
 In the election he received 68,757 votes, securing second place but losing the election to incumbent Mayor Vitali Klitschko.
-Konstantyn Pavlov from the OPFL won the election for mayor of Kryvyi Rih.
+Konstyantyn Pavlov from the OPFL won the election for mayor of Kryvyi Rih.

 Grenade attack and call for impeachment

 On 3 July 2020, a grenade was thrown into the party's office in Poltava, and one person was injured as a result of the explosion.

-Following the enactment of Ukrainian sanctions imposed on fellow party member Taras Kozak and his media outlets on 2 February 2021, the party's deputies began moving to initiate an impeachment of President Volodymyr Zelensky.
+Following the enactment of Ukrainian sanctions imposed on fellow party member Taras Kozak and his media outlets on 2 February 2021, the party's deputies began moving to initiate an impeachment of President Volodymyr Zelenskyy.